tusharviradiya/RUST/free_code_camp/README.md

 - in String data stored in heap
 - in String type variable is hold pointer of data not data
 - in string we use .push_str() and .push() both for push string

+### Array
+- fixed size array and same data type and continues memory block in stack memory
+- slice which use &str type and 7s[1..4] in this 4 is not counted

+### Tuple
+- in this different type of data is group together and stored in stack.